 The replacement of trees is highly desirable, although care must be exercised in selecting the location and species.
 In the case of historic areas, the Historic District Commission will assist the property owners to determine whether or not replacement is desirable and, if so, provide a list of recommended species suitable for the historic areas.
 This information is made available through the tree inventory and tree care program sponsored by the City for the historic districts.
 For other situations, qualified City staff is available to make recommendations about species and location.

-There are also City programs whereby donations can be made to the City's landscape planning fund or to plant commemorative trees.
-Contact Mark Scafide or Adam Newhart of the City's Department of Public Works at 301-258-6370.
+There are also City programs whereby donations can be made to the City’s landscape planning fund or to plant commemorative trees.
+Contact the City’s Department of Public Works.